A brief guide to

 • IWGB School of Organising - mapping worksheet

-Tip: Invite someone from the CWB committee to a meeting to speak about the branch.
+Tip: Invite a branch committee member to an open meeting to speak about the union – email [email protected]

-You’ll need to extend your support base beyond a few faithful followers, and that means it’s time to put your head above the parapet.
+You’ll need to extend your support base beyond a few faithful followers.
 You could produce a leaflet about the union and distribute it to workmates.
 At this point, management is bound to find out someone is trying to organise, but by now there should be a group of you – and a group is much harder to attack than an individual.

-Tip: Obviously some people are going to have to do a little more legwork than others, but try to avoid giving the impression that you alone are capable of solving everyone’s problems.
+Tip: Try to avoid giving the impression that you alone are capable of solving everyone’s problems.
 It may be tempting to recruit new people by making it look as though they will get massive benefits for little effort, but it’s important to make it clear from the start that everyone will have to pull their weight.
 Ensure that everyone is given something to do, even if it’s only a small task.

 You should now be ready to launch a campaign on a workplace issue.
 This shows what the union is for: people need to see attainable goals and a clear benefit to organising.
 By now you should have a good idea of the issues facing workers from your conversations and charting.
 Compile these and decide collectively with other members what issue to focus on (and only focus on one!).